justindavies/OpenShiftonWSL/README.md

 # OpenShiftonWSL
-Using OpenShift oc cluster up on Windows Susystem for Linux
+Using OpenShift oc cluster up on Windows Subsystem for Linux